PIP has 2 parts:

 - mobility component - for people who find it hard to get around

-Each component has two levels: standard or enhanced and is assessed under 12 activities, 10 for daily living and 2 for mobility.
+Each component has a standard or enhanced level, assessed under 12 activities, 10 for daily living and 2 for mobility.
 For both components you need 8 points for the standard rate and 12 points for the enhanced rate.

 Do a PIP self-test

-Read how to make a PIP claim in the Disability Rights UK PIP guide.
+Read how to make a claim in the Disability Rights UK guide.

 In exceptional cases, where an applicant’s needs are unlikely to change, awards can be ongoing.